corinneling/wand-shop/README.md

 ## Project Info

-Project: To create a new program similar to hot dog stand, see original prompt(https://github.com/corinneling/ruby-and-hot-dogs), from the ground up with TDD.
+Project: To create a new program similar to hot dog stand, see [original prompt](https://github.com/corinneling/ruby-and-hot-dogs), from the ground up with TDD.
 I decided to change changed content from hot dogs to wands.

 Tools: Minitest, Code Climate, SimpleCov, Travis CI